Frequently Asked Questions Concerning Monroe Harding’s Response to COVID-19

 Q: Are you accepting in-kind donations of goods and/or services right now?

-A: We currently are not accepting in-kind donations to distribute to our young people and families.
-As we follow “Safer at Home” guidance and a phased re-opening, we are minimizing staff travel which includes picking up and distributing in-kind donations.
-However, if your donation consists of a large quantity of food and/or health supplies, please contact firstname.lastname@example.org or Leah Susi, Sr. Director of Development, at (615) 298-5573 or email@example.com
+A: We are accepting in-kind donations to distribute to our young people and families.
+As we follow phased re-opening of our community/economy, we are minimizing staff travel which includes picking up and distributing in-kind donations.
+If you wish to make a donation, please contact email@example.com or Leah Susi, Sr. Director of Development, at (615) 298-5573 or firstname.lastname@example.org

 Q: Do you have any volunteer opportunities?